panzerdp/dmitripavlutin.com/content/posts/097-fetch-async-await/index.md

 ## 1. Intro to *fetch()*

-The Fetch API fetches resources, usually accross the network.
+The Fetch API fetches resources, usually across the network.
 To start a fetch request, you need to call the function `fetch`:

 ```javascript
 const response = await fetch(resource[, options]);